 Selling Probate Property

-When is a Home Sold in Probate?
+When Is a Home Sold in Probate?

-How Property is Sold in Probate Court
+How Property Is Sold in Probate Court

-Tips For Selling Probate Properties
+Tips for Selling Probate Real Estate

 - Hire a Probate Real Estate Agent: The probate process can be remarkably complex, and it takes an experienced real estate broker to navigate it successfully.
 Mike Millea specializes in probate properties and will work to make the entire process streamlined, efficient, and profitable.

 - Know the Law: Every state has unique probate laws, and California is no exception.
 It’s important to study up on your local probate regulations or to hire a probate real estate agent with an intimate knowledge of them.

 - Learn Probate Legal Jargon: While having an experienced broker is vital, it also helps to be familiar with common probate real estate terms and the process in general.
 Take a look at this Glossary of Probate Terms created by the California Supreme Court for help.